c4spar/deno-cliffy/packages/table/README.md

 ### Table Options

 To customize the table, the table class provides a few chainable option methods.
-To see a list of all available options go to the [API section](#api).
+To see a list of all available options go to the [Talbe](#table) API section.

 ```typescript
 new Table()